-- Cover page: You can use the Final Draft template when formatting your cover page, or this Google Docs template.
+- Cover page: Use the Final Draft template (or the equivalent in any other screenwriting software worth its salt) when formatting your cover page.
 Your cover page should include the title of your script, your name, and your contact information.

 - Page number: Page numbers are located at the top to the far right.
 You do not need a page number on your first page.

 - Page length: Screenplays are typically between 90 and 120 pages.
 One page is the approximate equivalent to one minute of screen time.
 Comedies tend to be around 90 pages, while dramas tend to be longer, at around 110 pages.

 - Fade in/Fade out: At the beginning of your screenplay, you need to include “Fade in:” on the left side.
 You can also include your title again at the very top of this page before Fade In.
 At the end of your script, you end with “Fade out.” on the right hand side, followed by THE END in the center of the next line.

 - Scene headings: In screenplay format, scene headings are written in all uppercase and have at least three parts.
 The first is INT. or EXT. to indicate whether the scene is interior (inside a building) or exterior (outside).
 The second part is the location (for example, GROCERY STORE), followed by a hyphen.
 The third part is the time of day, usually just DAY or NIGHT.
 Example:

 - Description: A description usually follows the scene heading and is used to set the scene by providing visual details.
 This is written like prose and, like the rest of your screenplay, needs to be in the present tense.
 Description text is located 1.5” from the left.

 - Action: When describing the action of a character, you follow the same screenplay format as for scene description.